SAP-samples/security-research-cruzzer/README.md

 ## Known flaws
 - no CookieStore clearing strategy yet
-- some hyperparameters than are not yet configurable
+- some hyperparameters are not yet configurable

 ## How to obtain support